TrueConf Group Capabilities

 Support for RTP QoS: MTU, DSCP, DiffServ

-Bandwidth management
+Bandwidth control

 Packet loss recovery RFC6865: at least 5% without keyframe requests

-Configurable presentation stream encoding profiles (H.239, BFCP): Auto, Balance, Presentation, Video, Documents
+Customizable presentation stream encoding profiles (H.239, BFCP): Auto, Balance, Presentation, Video, Documents

-Configurable relative bandwidth of presentation stream
+Customizable relative bandwidth for the presentation stream

 Setting the range of ports used for media data transmission